dwanerich/dwanerich.github.io/_posts/2020-10-19-greenl_fe_123_-_javascript_rails_api_project.markdown

 #### The Application was simply inspired by 3 Pillars of Javascript, my love for plants & teaching my 4 year old son how to indentify a happy vs sad plant.

 #### A clean, fun, design with smooth UX flow showcasing some backend logic, AJAX requests, DOM manipulation & `has_many` / `belongs_to` relationships between two Models.
+The blog give you an outline of the different components pulled together to create this project.
+As simple as it may appear, there's a lot going on under the hood & many working part that come together to bring this App to life.